Ngā Mahere, whakaaetanga me ngā rīpoata mō Henderson-Massey

 The Henderson-Massey Local Board Plan is the guiding document for the local board, and is its strategic three-year plan to outline its communities’ priorities and preferences.

 - decisions on local activities, projects and facilities

 - input into the regional strategies and plans of Auckland Council

 - how the local board works with other agencies that play a key role in its area, including community groups, central government agencies and council-controlled organisations.

 Local boards are required to develop a local board plan every three years.

 The plans form the basis for development of the annual local board agreements for each financial year.
 They also inform the development of Auckland Council's Long-term Plan, 10-year-budget.

-We are starting the process to create our plan for the next three years.
-You can join the discussion on the Henderson-Massey Local Board plan 2020 site.
+The local board has agreed on the plan for 2020.
+Read more about the discussion on the Henderson-Massey Local Board plan 2020 site.